hlefebvr/idol/documentation/tutorials/getting_started/using_an_external_solver.rst

 Using an external solver
 ========================

-In this tutorial, we will see how to use an external optimization solver like Gurobi or GLPK to solve_with_farkas_pricing a small combinatorial problem.
+In this tutorial, we will see how to use an external optimization solver like Gurobi or GLPK to solve a small combinatorial problem.
 The considered problem is the Knapsack Problem (see the `Knapsack Problem wikipedia page <https://en.wikipedia.org/wiki/Knapsack_problem>`_).